clowee/OpenSZZ-Cloud-Native/SZZ/README.md

 ## Usage [alternative]:
 This command executes all the steps at once:
-* szz.jar -all githubUrl, jiraKey
+* szz.jar -all githubUrl jiraUrl jiraKey

 The script first clones the gitHub repository, then download the Jira faults, and finally maps faults to commits.